 Buddhists would say that this denial, in itself, is the root cause of suffering (which means it is also the cause of anger).

-And this is where Buddhist meditations come in.
+And this is where you can use Buddhist meditation for anger.

-When you use a Buddhist meditation for anger you tach your mind to accept things as they are.
+When you use a Buddhist meditation for anger you teach your mind to accept things as they are.